 If you knew how your food is produced, then surely you would make different food choices.
 Dr. Oz discusses a food issue that would help you make good choices.
 Some farmers in America are raising pigs using a drug that is banned in many countries.
 In this episode, you will know exactly what you need to know to shop for the right pork.
-Dr. Oz invited Core Expert, Mark Schatzker, to explain how the feed additive that farmers use affects pigs, and consequently the pork we eat.
+Dr. Oz invited Core Expert, Mark Schatzker, to explain how the feed additive that farmers use affects pigs, and consequently, the pork we eat.
 Schatzker is also a journalist and author of the book, “The Dorito Effect”.

 How Ractopamine (feed additive) affects pigs and the pork we eat!

 Ractopamine is the additive that farmers use in raising their pigs.
 This causes the pigs to grow bigger and develop more meat, and not fat.
-If meat has no fat in it, it is going to be tough.
-During meat processing, they will inject water and flavors in the meat to give it moist and taste.
+If the meat has no fat in it, it is going to be tough.
+During meat processing, they will inject water and flavors into the meat to give it a moist taste.
 On the other hand, pigs that are raised without Ractopamine, that is those that are raised the old-fashioned way, are smaller and have more fat.
 If the consumers would know what is done to their pork, it is certainly frustrating that they think they are paying for something because of its supposed value, but are actually paying a lot of money for water.

 Pigs with Ractopamine grow 10 percent faster and so, farmers gain 3 to 5 dollars more per pig.
 This means that the more the meat, the more the money.
-Pigs have very rapid metabolism for this drug which means that they grow very quickly.
+Pigs have a very rapid metabolism for this drug which means that they grow very quickly.
 Consumers should not see very much of this type of meat on the shelves when shopping for pork.

-Dr. Oz reached out to the National Pork Producers Council to get their perspective about the new pork label.
+Dr. Oz reached out to the National Pork Producers Council to get their perspective on the new pork label.
 Their comment was, “……There is no scientific evidence suggesting that Ractopamine poses a health concern, which is why FDA and the International Food-Safety Standard-Setting body…have approved it..”
 For the full statement from ELANCO, the makers of Ractopamine, click here

-Schatzker reveals that as it is, “there is no industry-wide label right now, but there is just one organic-producer who got his label approved.
+Schatzker reveals that as it is, “there is no industry-wide label right now, but there is just one organic producer who got his label approved.
 So, we are moving towards having this ‘no-Ractopamine’ label.
-Consumers are more concerned than ever about what’s in their food…if they start hearing about Ractopamine, a well-kept secret, they will not like the sound of a drug that is fed to pigs that is cruel to them, that makes the meat taste worst, and that could be getting in their own bodies.
+Consumers are more concerned than ever about what’s in their food…if they start hearing about Ractopamine, a well-kept secret, they will not like the sound of a drug that is fed to pigs that are cruel to them, that makes the meat taste worst, and that could be getting in their own bodies.
 So, I think this is the beginning of the end for Ractopamine.”

 In this segment, Mark Schatzker explains all of the words on a bacon package’s food label.

-- “Raised Without Antibiotics” is something you need take at face value.
+- “Raised Without Antibiotics” is something you need to take at face value.
 Pigs should not be fed antibiotics, but farmers feed pigs these drugs so they grow faster.
 They grow big and fast because they don’t get sick.
 So, if you see this label, you know that that pig has been raised to a higher level of animal husbandry.

-- “Natural” label does not really mean anything.
+- The “Natural” label does not really mean anything.
 It refers to post-processing which refers to the preservatives or additives used, or not used, in processing.